 Sometimes you just need a little space, right?
 Tenants in FusionAuth can provide logical separation of users and applications while letting admins manage one FusionAuth installation.

-All editions of FusionAuth support multiple tenants within the same FusionAuth installation.
+All plans of FusionAuth support multiple tenants within the same FusionAuth installation.
 Using this feature eases operational burdens while still maintaining logical divisions.

 Why set up multi-tenant FusionAuth?